raph714/ideas/driving_change.md

 - Who are the people involved?
 - What time & resource constraints are there?
+- Does the current state list enough information to understand the goal?
 - Do the current and goal states match?
 (Yay, no more work needed!)

 ## 🪐  2.
 What is the goal state?

-- What needs to be added?
-- What needs to be removed?
+- What needs to be added or removed?
-- Does the current state list enough information to understand the goal?
+- By when?

 ## 🛸  3.
 What changes are needed to get there?